tuutrag-open/HADR/README.md

 ---

 ## What this repo is

-**HADR** is the official implementation of **“Teaching to Understand, Understanding to Teach: Retrieval Augmented Generation for Requirements Traceability”**.
+**HADR** is the official open-source implementation of **"Teaching to Understand, Understanding to Teach: Retrieval Augmented Generation for Requirements Traceability"** — a NASA-JPL–originated system for automated, scalable requirements traceability across engineering artifacts.

-It builds a **traceability-focused knowledge graph** from natural-language engineering artifacts and uses it inside a **RAG pipeline** to retrieve evidence, rank candidate links, and summarize results.
+The system accepts engineering artifacts — requirements, test cases, and supplemental documents — and suggests bidirectional traceability mappings between them.
+It does so by constructing a **knowledge graph** from the artifact corpus via structured entity–relation extraction, then driving retrieval-augmented generation (RAG) over that graph to surface, rank, and summarize evidence for trace links.

+At its core, the system introduces **Hierarchical Artifact Decomposition-Recomposition (HADR)**: a preprocessing method that decomposes artifacts of arbitrary length into a depth-two tree of branch and leaf chunks, recomposes context upward through multi-level summarization, and extracts entities and relations in a decoupled, structured manner — ensuring implicit dependencies between requirements and tests are made explicit before graph construction ever begins.
+All system logic is governed through a custom API, enabling modularity and extensibility across the full pipeline.

 ---